Maintaining Your Motivation and Focus

 - Apply for everything that you think might help you.
 Don’t be shy, if you are a student at Western Sydney University you have permission to use all the resources offered.

-- Talk to your Unit Coordinator or Academic Course Advisor.
-Their contact information is available on the relevant unit or course page of the Handbook.
+- Talk to your Subject Coordinator or Academic Program Advisor.
+Their contact information is available on the relevant subject or program page of the Handbook.

 - Register with CareerHub and start developing the skills you need to find a job while studying and after you graduate.